The 20 Best Knobloch Syndrome Doctors Near Me in Pennsylvania, US

 Accepting New Patients

 Dr. Franco is a board-certified and fellowship-trained ophthalmologist subspecializing in glaucoma.
 Her clinical interests include complex adult glaucoma and small-incision cataract surgery.
 She earned her medical degree from the Universidad Central de Venezuela Escuela de Medicina in Venezuela, completed her residency at Geisinger Medical Center and fellowship at Mount Sinai Medical Center.
 Dr. Franco speaks English and Spanish.
 Dr. Franco is rated as an Experienced provider by MediFind in the treatment of Knobloch Syndrome.
-Her top areas of expertise are Glaucoma, Ocular Hypertension (OHT), Cataract, Optic Nerve Atrophy, and Trabeculectomy.
+She is also highly rated in 6 other conditions, according to our data.
+Her clinical expertise encompasses Glaucoma, Ocular Hypertension (OHT), Cataract, Optic Atrophy Type 1, and Trabeculectomy.
+Dr. Franco is currently accepting new patients.

 Experienced in Knobloch Syndrome